danielvdh24/productivity-frameworks/README.md

 ### SPACE Framework Ranking

-For the SPACE framework, since our study included a survey asking each contributor to rate their self-perceived productivity and satisfaction on a 1–5 scale (with 5 being the highest), the script requires these inputs.
-To replicate this, you should ask each contributor to provide their 1–5 ratings before running the script.
-Place `rankSpace.py` in the same directory as `final_table.xlsx` and run: `python rankSpace.py`

-You will be prompted to enter the productivity and satisfaction scores for each listed contributor.
-The script will then output their rankings, along with their computed scores for task completion (task_completion), performance (P_score), activity (A_score), collaboration (C_score), and the final_score.
+For the SPACE framework, you will be prompted to enter the productivity and satisfaction scores for each listed contributor.
+The script will then output their rankings, along with their computed scores for satisfaction (S_score), performance (P_score), activity (A_score), collaboration (C_score), and the final_score.

 ![image](https://github.com/user-attachments/assets/828ab4ba-7eb1-41e6-b1b8-1e4d8566bd90)